Teaching

-History and culture are meaningful for every major, career, and lifetime.
+History and cultural studies are meaningful fields for every major, career, and lifetime.

 My goal is to help students find meaning in the skills historians value, so that they might then carry those skills into the world beyond the university.

-My grandmother was the a career middle and high school social studies teacher, and a teachers’ union member, leader, and negotiator.
-My grandfather was a career middle school math teacher.
-My father was a non-traditional college student who earned his bachelors in his 40s who teaches business practicum classes as an adjunct.
-My mother took time between her bachelors and her masters, making a career change to become an archaeologist.
+Education has always been central to my life and my upbringing.
+My great-grandmother was trained at the Butte Business College as a private secretary.
+My maternal grandmother was a career middle and high school social studies teacher, and a teachers’ union member, leader, and negotiator.
+Her sister and niece were teachers, too.
+My maternal grandfather was a career middle school math teacher.
+My paternal grandmother graduated high school at 16 years old and went on to train as a nurse at Montana State College.
+My father was a non-traditional college student who earned his bachelors in his 40s, who now teaches business practicum classes as an adjunct.
+He served on the school board in our small eastern Montana community when my brother was in high school.
+My mother earned her masters while I was in grade school and is a university administrator.
 My parents were students when I was in elementary school.
 I loved school: my school, my parents’ school, my grandparents’ classrooms.

-When I work with students, I always work to help students make connections to what they’re doing in class to what they want to do in the future.
-History and culture are meaningful for every career, major, and lifetime.
-I coach writing for clarity of communication and argument.
+My aim in the classroom is to help students make connections to what they’re doing in class to what they want to do in the future.
+History and cultural studies are meaningful fields for every career, major, and lifetime.
+I coach writing for clarity of communication and construction of argument.
 I advise presentations and projects as honing collaborative skills and management habits.
-Research may look very different in every field, but it remains useful.
+Research may look very different in every field, but it is integral to almost every profession to understand how to survey relevant literature, gather evidence, and present cases.
 For those who are history or cultural studies majors, or just otherwise particularly interested in history courses, I focus on helping students take ownership of their own research interests, including developing academic questions, understanding historical context, and the careful task of relating the present to the past without imposing our own experiences onto those who came before us.

 Read more on my teaching perspectives here: